1. Back to Basics

 London, United Kingdom

-Highway Networks serving large conurbations are usually managed by a large number of separate highway authorities.
-Under these circumstance it is very important that standards and their implementation are agreed and implemented in a uniform manner.
-W.D.M.
-Limited...
+Highway Networks serving large metropolitan areas are usually managed by a large number of separate highway authorities.
+Under these circumstances it is very important that standards and their implementation are agreed and implemented in a uniform manner.
+W.D.M....